Kana Kanmani (film)

-Kana Kanmani is a 2009 family horror film by Akku Akbar starring Jayaram and Padmapriya.
-The film is a remake of the director's previous Hindi film Gauri: The Unborn.
+Kana Kanmani is a 2009 family comedy horror film by Akku Akbar starring Jayaram and Padmapriya.
+The film is a remake of the director's previous Hindi film Gauri: The Unborn (2007).

 Plot

-Roy is a successful architect married to Maya with a daughter named Anakha(pet name Anu).
+Roy is a successful architect married to Maya with a daughter named Anakha alias Anu.
 Roy decides to take his family on a vacation to Singapore, but Anu insists that they first go to Roy's old home.
-They agree to go there first, stay for 4 days, and then go to Singapore.
+They agree to go there first, stay for 4 days and then go to Singapore.

 But upon arriving at the old house, Anu starts behaving strangely and soon Roy and Maya understand that she is possessed by the ghost of their unborn child Shivani, who was aborted.
 It was at this house both that Maya conceived Shivani and that they decided to abort the pregnancy.
-Shivani tells them that she is envious of the love that Roy and Maya are giving Anu, and that she will kill Anu as revenge.
+Shivani tells them that she is envious of the love that Roy and Maya are giving Anu and that she will kill Anu as revenge.
 Roy and Maya try to escape in vain.
 Roy calls his friend Rajeevan to his house.
 They all anxiously pray and wait until the time when Shivani said she would kill Anu.
-By that time, Shivani has changed her mind, after seeing the parents' love for Anu, and spares her life.
+By that time, Shivani has changed her mind, after seeing the parent's love for Anu, and spares her life.

 The movie ends with Roy and Maya accepting Shivani's presence in their world and giving her space.